 There is obviously a reason why I have a question mark in the title.

-Don’t the names of the two categories imply that only one of them has love and the other, probably not?
-Isn’t this the reason why we hear some couples calling their marriage “arranged cum love” out of fear of being judged or stereotyped?
+Don’t these two names imply that only one of them has love and the other, probably not?
+Isn’t this why couples hate saying the A-word and some even call their marriage “arranged cum love” out of fear of being judged or stereotyped?

-We are in 2017, is it necessary that you only either fall madly in love with someone and marry them by hook or by crook OR your parents find someone for you and you get married without really knowing them (not even knowing their favorite TV show or their views on adoption)?
+We are in 2017, is it necessary that you only either fall madly in love with someone and marry him/ her by hook or by crook OR your parents find someone for you and you get married without really knowing each other (not even knowing their favorite TV show or their views on adoption)?

 AMs today are a lot like their counterpart even in the initial stages – quality time getting to know each other, whether it is on Hangouts or at a local coffee shop; introducing one another to friends to help them make a decision; giving thoughtful gifts in an attempt to impress their prospective bride or groom; making grand/ memorable marriage proposals when either of them have made up their minds or planning sweet surprises that could melt The Wall in the north (a Game of thrones reference)!

-Its time we stop seeing AM as something only those who are boring, shy, orthodox, conservative or unattractive (!) opt for.
-It could simply be two people, who couldn’t find “The One”, trying to take their parent’s help and resources in doing so.
+Its time we stop seeing AM as something only those who are boring, shy, orthodox, conservative or unattractive (!!!!!) opt for.
+(Am I coming off as insensitive or shallow?
+No, I’m neither of those things I promise, I just know how some people perceive it!)
+It could simply be two people, who didn’t find “The One”, taking their parent’s help and resources in doing so.